Boehringer-Ingelheim/bhmbasket/cran-comments.md

     Status: Service Unavailable
     Message: 503

-=> This DOI has not been changed since the last update and the respective publication can be accessed using this DOI via https://www.doi.org/
+=> This DOI has not been changed since bhmbasket version 0.9.1 and the respective publication can be accessed using this DOI via https://www.doi.org/

+### R-hub macos-m1-bigsur-release (r-release)
+OK

-### R-hub windows-x86_64-devel (r-devel)
+### R-hub macos-highsierra-release-cran (r-release)
-* checking CRAN incoming feasibility ...
-NOTE

-Found the following (possibly) invalid DOIs:
-    From: DESCRIPTION
-  DOI: 10.1177/1740774513497539
-    Status: Service Unavailable
-    Message: 503

-=> This DOI has not been changed since the last update and the respective publication can be accessed using this DOI via https://www.doi.org/

-* checking for detritus in the temp directory ...
-NOTE Found the following files/directories:
-  'lastMiKTeXException'

-=> This note only appears on this server and I do not think that it is caused by the R package.
-I suspect a server issue
+OK

 ## From NEWS.md

 ### Fixed Bugs

-* Fixed a bug in continueRecruitment() that could result in additional subjects to be recruited when the overall decision for a trial realization is NoGo but some cohorts of that trial realization have Go decisions.
+* Fixed a bug that occured in performAnalyses() using R-devel due to a recent change in stats::aggregate()

-* Fixed a bug in performAnalyses() that would occur if all trial realizations of a scenario had a previous overall NoGo decision and would result in performAnalyses() to return an empty list for that scenario's posterior quantiles.

-* Specified R2jags package version requirement in DESCRIPTION to prevent 'unused argument' bug in performAnalyses()

-* Fixed warning message not showing when specifying deprecated arguments 'seed' and 'n_cores' in performAnalyses()

 ### New & Altered Features

+* Introduced nested parallelization for better usage of HPC resources

-* Usage of doRNG package for fully reproducible results in parallel execution
+* Introduced chunking of tasks for better performance in parallel environments

-* Usage of hash tables for mapping unique trial realizations to scenario trial realizations resulting in performance improvement

-* Added a vignette that provides a short example on how to use bhmbasket in a high performance computing environment
+* Updated vignette on HPC environment

-* JAGS model files stored in package instead of writing to temporary files
+* Update documentation of performAnalyses()

+* Recommended doFuture and future over doParallel and parallel when no parallel backend is detected

-* Updated Imports in DESCRIPTION
+* Updated SystemRequirements in DESCRIPTION

-* Updated CITATION
+* Added a WORDLIST

 * Minor changes in code

-* Updated documentation

-* Removed superfluous files